arthurcrawford/deb-build/deb-tutorial.md

     # cd /root/src/package-a
     # dpkg-buildpackage

+###Adding the new `.deb` to the repo

-This will build the new version of the `.deb` package which we will now add to the repo as follows:
+Regardless of the method used we will now have the new version of the `.deb` package which we can add to the Aptly repo as follows:

-    # aptly repo add a4pizza-testing /root/src/package-a_2.0.0_all.deb
+    # aptly repo add a4pizza-testing package-a_2.0.0_all.deb

 Aptly now requires us to re-publish or update the repo.

     # aptly -architectures=amd64 publish update --skip-signing=true testing

-We can now do an `apt update` and then check using `apt-get install -s` to just see whether it thinks there is actually a new version of `package-a` to upgrade to.
+We can now do an `apt-get update` and then check using `apt-get install -s` to just see whether it thinks there is actually a new version of `package-a` to upgrade to.
 The `-s` means that only a simulation is done; no action is taken but it prints out what would happen if you removed the `-s`:

 ```
 # apt-get update && apt-get install -s package-a